Most every college, Olympic and professional organization work with a mental game coach.

 These top athletes are already world-class athletes.
 Why do they have a Mental Game Coach?
 They have a Mental Game Coach because they want to maintain their excellence and get EVEN BETTER.
-They want the cutting edge to reach PEAK PERFORMANCE.
+They want the cutting edge to reach and maintain PEAK PERFORMANCE.

 What would it be worth to you to feel confident and successful in sports?
 How often do you opt to buy the latest and greatest sports equipment instead of investing in your mental game skills?

 The key to your achieving success in your chosen sport, or any endeavor in life for that matter, will not be as a result of a different physical training program, or through a new set of drills, endless practice sessions, or with the latest technologically advanced sports gear, – it will be a result of your ability to establish and maintain emotional and mental momentum toward the realization of your personal vision.